SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 Important: Please be aware, that any spaces in effect names must be substituted with an underscore, since spaces are allowed in *SimFeedback* effect names, but not in plugin arguments.
 The underscores will be replaced with spaces again, before being transmitted to *SimFeedback*.

-Note: To supply the labels, that will be displayed for all these effects and triggers on the visual representation of your controller hardware, use the *Labels Editor*, which is available at the [Plugins tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#tab-plugins) of the setup tool.
+Note: To supply the labels, that will be displayed for all these effects and triggers on the visual representation of your controller hardware, use the *Labels Editor*, which is available at the [Plugins tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-plugins) of the configuration tool.

 ## Plugin *ACC*

 This plugin handles the *Assetto Corsa Competizione* simulation game.
 It defines the mode "Drive", which binds all the configured chat messages to buttons on your controller hardware.
-This plugin needs an application with the name "Assetto Corsa Competizione" to be configured in the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).
+This plugin needs an application with the name "Assetto Corsa Competizione" to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
 Please set "startACC", "stopACC" and "isACCRunning" as special function hooks in this configuration.

 ## Plugin *AC*

 This plugin handles the *Assetto Corsa* simulation game.
-An application with the name "Assetto Corsa" needs to be configured in the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).
+An application with the name "Assetto Corsa" needs to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
 Please set "startAC" as a special function hook in this configuration.